Last Train Home (Lostprophets song): Music video

 The music video was directed by Brian Scott Weber and was shot in various Downtown Los Angeles locations in November 2003.
+In addition to receiving frequent radio airplay in the United States, the video would see frequent rotation on MTV from 2003 to 2005.
+The band are seen performing on a truck bed, surrounded by multiple fans.
+The shots of the band are intercut with footage of several fans skateboarding and driving around the city in a Chevrolet Impala.
 Ian Watkins wears a Pittsburgh Strikers (an amateur football club in Western Pennsylvania) T-shirt during the video.